-SEA 4904 - Sustainability & Energy Policy Capstone Project - 4 credit hours
+SES 4924 - Sustainability & Environmental Studies Senior Capstone - 4 credit hours

-The goal of this course is to provide a culminating experience where students apply the knowledge, skills, and methods acquired through their studies to the mastery of an energy and sustainability policy topic of their choosing.
+The goal of this course is to provide a culminating experience where students apply the knowledge, skills, and methods acquired through their studies to the mastery of a sustainability topic of their choosing.
 Students will work independently to discover fully the science, technology, economics, and politics underlying the topic chosen.
 They will identify stakeholders, engage with others, form their own well-supported opinion, and seek opportunities to participate publicly.
-The arc of the project includes a rigorous and in-depth examination of the issue, development of a well-articulated position on the issue, an in-person presentation to an audience engaged on the issue of the student's findings, recommendations, and a recorded presentation that will be made available on public media (YouTube) and program web page.
-Prerequisites: Senior standing in the major and instructor's permission.
+The arc of the project includes a rigorous and in-depth examination of the issue, development of a well-articulated position on the issue, and an in-person presentation.
+Prerequisites: SES 4323 and senior standing in the major or instructor's permission.
 Course rotation: Spring.

-SEA PN03 - Energy Co-op/Internship - 3 credit hours
+SES PN03 - Sustainability Internship - 3 credit hours

-This course is designed to provide students with the opportunity to work in the energy sector for the semester.
-It will provide them with valuable experience and the opportunity to apply knowledge gained from previous courses and to engage their personal vision and apply adaptive changes in lifestyles.
-Prerequisites: Senior standing in the major and instructor's permission.
-Course rotation: All semesters.
+This course is designed to provide students with the opportunity to work in the sustainability and/or environmental studies sector for the semester.
+It will provide them with valuable experiences, the opportunity to apply knowledge gained from previous courses and the competence to apply adaptive changes in lifestyles.
+Prerequisites: Sophomore standing in the major and instructor's permission.
+Course rotation: All semesters, including summer.

-Theatre

-THEA
+Theatre THEA